roothybrid7/dummer/README.md

     Use this if you want to write messages by reading lines of an input file in rotation. `message` is ignored.

+* input_json_map_per_line[WIP]

+    Use this if you want to write records as-is with JSON parsing per line by reading lines of an input file in rotation. `message` is ignored.

 * message

     Use this if you want to write only a specific message.